angular/angular/aio/content/guide/testing-as-pure-js-application.md

  const productionMethod1 = (params: ComplicatedDataType, dependency: any) => dependency.handler(params);
  const productionMethod2 = ({ nestedComplicatedDataTypes }: ComplicatedDataType, {handler}: any) => handler(nestedComplicatedDataTypes);

- // use any to avoid following complicated data structure to reduce mock/stub data size and simplify tests let testedMethod1: any = productionMethod1;
+ // use `any` type to avoid following complicated data structure to reduce mock/stub data size and simplify tests let testedMethod1: any = productionMethod1;
  let testedMethod2: any = productionMethod2;